neuralvis/elpa-mirror/melpa/isearch+-readme.txt

      which controls whether to show filter prefixes in the Isearch prompt.

-   - `C-z s' (`isearchp-save-filter-predicate') saves the current filter-predicate suite for subsequent searches.
-Unless you save it, the next Isearch starts out from scratch, using the default value of `isearch-filter-predicate'.
+   - `C-z s' (`isearchp-keep-filter-predicate') keeps the current filter-predicate suite for subsequent searches (in this Emacs session only).
+Unless you do this (and unless auto-keeping is turned on), the next Isearch starts out from scratch, using the default value of `isearch-filter-predicate'.
+(To remove the kept predicate suite, use `C-z 0'.)

-   - `C-z S' (uppercase `s') (`isearchp-toggle-auto-save-filter-predicate') toggles option `isearchp-auto-save-filter-predicate-flag', which provides automatic filter-predicate saving (so no need to use `C-z s').
+   - `C-z S' (uppercase `s') (`isearchp-toggle-auto-keep-filter-predicate') toggles option `isearchp-auto-keep-filter-predicate-flag', which automatically keeps the current filter-predicate suite, so that it is used for subsequent searches (so no need to use `C-z s').
+(To remove a kept predicate suite, use `C-z 0'.)

    - `C-z ?' (`isearchp-show-filters') echoes the current suite of filter predicates (advice and original, unadvised predicate).